50 Best Writing Websites of 2021

 If you often feel uncertain about your creative abilities, this is the site for you.
 Bryan Hutchinson created Positive Writer to encourage and inspire all those who want to write, no matter how much experience or confidence they have.

 ProWritingAid offers a fantastic manuscript editing software that analyzes your writing and creates reports for you to learn from!
-This tool also includes a thesaurus, grammar checks, style suggestions, and more — you can learn all about it on the ProWritingAid blog.
+This tool also includes a thesaurus, grammar checks, style suggestions, and more — you can learn all about it on the ProWritingAid blog, or in our review of the app!

 21. She Writes